krishna-waidande/krishna-waidande.github.io/cs_basic.md

 ### Why 0 and 1?

-Computer is a electronic digital device madeup by combining different hardwares together.So hardware understands only electronic language that means low or high voltage/current.So to express it we use 0's and 1's.
+The computer is an electronic digital device made up by combining different hardware together.
+So hardware understands the only electronic language that means low or high voltage/current.
+So to express it we use 0's and 1's.
 0 means low voltage and 1 means high voltage.